nagyist/tao-user-guide/src/take-a-tour/build-your-test.md

-# Build your test
+# Build Your Test

 >The kids are somewhat shaky in their understanding of what you've spent the last couple days teaching, and you aren't sure if they are ready to move on to new material.
 So what do you do?
 That's right, give them a pop-quiz!
 TAO lets instructors do this in very short order.

 **Step 1:** In TAO's Assessment Builder Bar, select Items and examine the test Items that are available for your pop-quiz.

 If you do not have enough ready-to-go Items, then you will need [to create new ones][i_0008].
 Items are the building blocks of Tests assembled in TAO, but as with anything you assemble, there has to be enough of them, and they must cover everything you want to cover.
-Fortunately, [TAO has plenty of easily-authored Item templates][i_0014] to work with.
+Fortunately, [TAO has plenty of easily authored Item templates][i_0014] to work with.

 **Step 2:** Going back to TAO's Assessment Builder Bar, select Tests.
 In the Test Library, click on a desired class, or on the Test folder itself.